 I, and the co-founder of Bako, Jody Hackel, M.D., have established a foundation that we have designated the Rhett (yes my dog) Foundation for the Advancement of Podiatric Medical Education.
-Because the podiatric community has largely held within it our friends and family for over a decade, and we will forever be indebted to that profession for its support throughout the years, we are self-funding the Rhett Foundation with 2 million dollars, and to maintain the foundation moving forward, we will contribute the proceeds from various investments on a quarterly basis.
+Because the podiatric community has largely held within it our friends and family for over a decade, and we will forever be indebted to that profession for its support throughout the years.
+To get the “paying forward” mindset underway, we have initially funded the Rhett Foundation with 2 million dollars.

 What will we be doing?
 We will be authoring a comprehensive textbook on the topic of podiatric dermatology.
 We will share with podiatric clinicians our interesting cases and professional experiences through publications, and CME lectures throughout the nation, with benefit of self-funded educational grants.

 We will sponsor various educational events and institutions, as we always have.
 We will work with regional and National organizations to develop better focus on podiatric dermatology, and easier accessibility to information that can guide professionals in the management of their patients.
 We will develop a dermatology learning center, which as a purely academic institution with no business interests, can welcome both residents, and practicing clinicians, to our facility to gain dermatology insights that will ultimately help in the care of their patients, and save lives.
 We hope that patients of all podiatric clinicians will benefit in some way from our various initiatives.
 Doctors, this will be our second chapter, and we couldn’t be more excited about it!

 Why did I name our foundation “The Rhett Foundation”?